 Where to Get Film Developed?

-You will find a handful of possible choices for where to process 35mm film.
-For a more extensive discussion of the choices, take a look at my article on Where to Get Film Developed.
+There are a variety of possibilities for where to get film developed.
+For a more detailed explanation of the options check out my guide on Where to Get Film Developed.

-WARNING: Big box stores and pharmacies do not process film locally.
-They mail film away to be developed by a third party.
-As a consequence, you won't receive your processed negatives back.
+WARNING: Pharmacies and big box stores have stopped developing film at the store.
+They ship film off to be processed by a 3rd party.
+As a result, you will not be given your negatives back.

 - Develop Film at Home